 - Or if it is thought that the event may attract numbers more than the room/lecture theatre capacity.

-b) If there are concerns, the Responsible Officer may either decide that the event cannot proceed or may permit it to proceed but with special conditions which must be followed, such conditions will be conveyed to the Principal Organiser.
+b) If there are concerns, the Responsible Officer may either decide that the event cannot proceed or may permit it to proceed, but with special conditions which must be followed, such conditions will be conveyed to the Principal Organiser.

-c) The Responsible Officer will arrange for the decision on whether the event may or may not proceed, and any conditions attaching to it, to be notified to Principal Organiser within ten working days of the receipt of a satisfactory application for permission to hold an event.
+c) The Responsible Officer will arrange for the decision on whether the event may or may not proceed, and any conditions attaching to it, to be notified to the Principal Organiser within ten working days of the receipt of a satisfactory application for permission to hold an event.

-f) Appeals against the decision of the Responsible Officer to withdraw the event may be made to the Board of Directors whose decision will be final.
+e) Appeals against the decision of the Responsible Officer to withdraw the event may be made to the Board of Directors whose decision will be final.

-Organisation and the Conduct of Meetings
+The Organisation and the Conduct of Meetings

 The Principal Organiser and all persons concerned with the organisation of approved events shall comply with the conditions set out in this Code.
-They have a duty to ensure that nothing in the preparations for or conduct of the event infringes the law, whether by conducts likely to cause a breach of the peace, incitement to illegal acts or in any other way.
-The Principal Organiser may wish to refer to the full Health & Safety Guidance for event safety: HSE The event safety guide (Second edition) A guide to health, safety and welfare: http://www.hse.gov.uk/pubns/priced/hsg195.pdf)
+They have to ensure that nothing in the preparations for or conduct of the event infringes the law, whether by conducts likely to cause a breach of the peace, incitement to illegal acts or in any other way.
+The Principal Organiser may wish to refer to the full Health & Safety Guidance for event safety: HSE The event safety guide (Second Edition) A guide to health, safety and welfare: http://www.hse.gov.uk/pubns/priced/hsg195.pdf)

 a) An event management plan would include: